gustavboyd/SafeFileShare/README.md

 # SafeFileShare
 This project demonstrates how to build a web application that allows users to upload files to Azure Blob Storage.
-The application also generates unique links for each uploaded file and ensures secure access using Azure KeyVault and SAS tokens.
+The application also generates unique links for each uploaded file and ensures secure access using SAS tokens.
 Additionally, it includes monitoring and automatic cleanup of inactive files.

 Azure Services Used:
 - Azure Blob Storage: Stores uploaded files.